 Glossary in a Dissertation

-Published byat August 26th, 2021 , Revised On September 21, 2021
+Published byat August 26th, 2021 , Revised On June 28, 2022

-You may or may not be required to have a separate list of glossary in your dissertation.
-The decision whether to have a list of glossary in a dissertation depends on whether it will improve the readability of your paper.
+You may or may not be required to have a separate list of glossaries in your dissertation.
+The decision whether to have a list of glossaries in a dissertation depends on whether it will improve the readability of your paper.

-A recommended practice of adding glossary in a dissertation is to sort the terms alphabetically and provide a definition or an explanations for each of those terms.
+A recommended practice of adding a glossary in a dissertation is to sort the terms alphabetically and provide a definition or explanations for each of those terms.
 Having the terms listed in alphabetical order will help the readers to easily locate the information they are interested in.

 The glossary list is generally placed at the beginning of the dissertation paper, just after the list of tables and figures or the list of abbreviations.
 However, if your paper does not have a list of abbreviations or a list of tables and figures, you can place the glossary right after the table of contents.

-There is a Difference Between Abbreviations and the Glossary
+Difference Between Abbreviations and Glossary

 It is important not to confuse the glossary in the dissertation with the abbreviations, which are put in the list of abbreviations.